 voluntary organisation or associated fund-raising body

-failure to implement the annual rate increases for National Minimum Wage which take place each year in April.
+Failure to implement the annual rate increases for the National Minimum Wage which take place each year in April.
 By doing nothing an employer can lapse into non-compliance.

-employers missing the key birthdays [18, 21 and 25 years old] when a worker moves from one age band to another but fails to increase their pay accordingly.
+Employers miss the key birthdays [18, 21 and 23 years old] when a worker moves from one age band to another but fails to increase their pay accordingly.

-apprentice rate errors, particularly in relation to the fact that once the first year of an apprenticeship has been a completed then that individual should be paid at the higher appropriate age related rate if they are aged 19 years or over.
+Apprentice rate errors, particularly in relation to the fact that once the first year of an apprenticeship has been completed then that individual should be paid at the higher appropriate age-related rate if they are aged 19 years or over.

-3. Deductions from pay and payments by workers that reduce minimum wage pay
+3. Deductions from pay and payments by workers that reduce the minimum wage

 Deductions or payments for items or expenses that are connected with the job.
 This could include, for example, safety clothing, uniforms, tools or other equipment needed for the job.